NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 If either is missing, the UI should:
 - show a clear inline explanation
 - explain *why* the token is needed
-- link to bridging or acquisition instructions
+- link to acquisition instructions
 - avoid letting the user proceed blindly

 ---